 BPA that is used to harden plastics has been linked to type 2 diabetes and heart disease, as well as declining male fertility.

-Stop drinking out of plastic water bottles.
 Switch to glass bottles and glass containers for foods and drink.
-Budwig Center patients are encouraged to use waxed paper, paper bags, glass and other non-plastic containers to store their food and drinks.
+Budwig Center patients are encouraged to use waxed paper, paper bags, glass, and other non-plastic containers to store their food and beverages.

-Consume generous amounts of flaxseeds which naturally balance the hormones and offer protection from the gender-bending plastics.
+Flaxseeds naturally balance hormones and offer protection from the gender-bending plastics.
 A study reported: “The women who eat the most flax lowered their risk of getting breast cancer by 62% compared to women who do not eat it.
 Women with this genetic marker who eat large amounts of flax lignans reduce their risk of breast cancer by up to 70%.”
-The secret of the famous flaxseed oil and cottage cheese mixture that Dr. Budwig used is that it contains two anticancer components: lignans and an omega-3 fat called “alpha linolenic acid” (ALA).

-The Budwig protocol helps people understand that it’s not really hormones that cause cancer and chronic disease.
-True, hormones are involved in certain types of cancer and illnesses, however, the root cause is due to exposure to toxic chemicals found not only in plastics but in the food, air, and water around us.
-This toxic world we live in disrupt the hormones thus resulting in the many chronic illnesses we see today.
+It’s important to understand that it’s not hormones that cause cancer and chronic disease.
+True, hormones are involved.
+However, the root cause is due to exposure to toxic chemicals found not only in plastics but in the food, air, and water around us.
+This toxic environment we live in disrupts the hormones, thus resulting in the many chronic illnesses we see today.

 Contact us if you would like a free 15-minute consultation with one of our Budwig therapists.